 The FOI Act provides a framework for providing access to government documents, while balancing the protection of essential public interests and the private and business affairs of persons whose information is held by government agencies.
 The VBA is committed to providing access to the documents that it holds in accordance with the principles and requirements set out in the FOI Act.

-Further information and VBA’s FOI application form is available at www.vba.vic.gov.au/legal/freedom-of-information.
+Further information and VBA’s FOI application form is available at the VBA website.

-You can write to our Freedom of Information Officer via email at firstname.lastname@example.org or via mail to:
+You can write to our Freedom of Information Officer via email or via mail to:

 Freedom of Information Officer